dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Don't let your dreams die as dreams.

++ Don't treat your heart like an action figure wrapped in plastic and never used - Amy Poehler

 + "Money is a form of frozen and tradeable time" - naval

 + Either you'll make money while you sleep or you'll work until you die - those are your only two options.